-You may also find interest rates differ between finance packages: some will attract zero per cent APR, others five or six per cent.
-And remember: finance doesn’t have to be provided by the dealer.
-There is no shortage of products from independent lenders that buyers should weigh up or use to drive down a dealer’s APR offer.
+You may also find that interest rates differ between finance packages: some will attract zero per cent APR, others five or six per cent.
+And remember that finance doesn’t have to be provided by the dealer.
+There’s no shortage of products from independent lenders that buyers should weigh up or use to drive down a dealer’s APR offer.

 4. Don’t fall for over-inflated extras

 The sales person’s job is to play on your insecurities.
 They’ll point out how regular comprehensive insurance won’t enable you to buy a replacement new car if yours is written off.
 To do that, you’ll need GAP (Guaranteed Asset Protection) insurance.
-But the GAP policies they offer will be expensive and may not be as comprehensive as you’d hope, or as good as cheaper online policies.
+But the GAP policies they offer could be expensive and may not be as comprehensive as you’d hope.
+It’s worth checking online for other GAP insurance quotes.

 Do you need paintwork protection?
 Again, it’s tempting to think your pride and joy needs it, but will you get the best value buying it from the dealer?